wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-prepare-for-wvd/includes/provision-aad-roles.md

 In Microsoft Azure you will configure:
 - One or more Resource Groups as a foundation for grouping services in Azure
 - A storage account for storing virtual disk files used with FSLogix profiles and when synchronizing or provisioning file share services for WVD session hosts in Azure.
-- Administrator, user, and system accounts required to manage WVD related services.
+- Administrator, user, and system accounts required to manage WVD-related services.

 In large organizations, it is a best practice to assign administrator roles to different people and establish multiple people per role, but if you’re just starting out or run a small IT department, these can be the same person if needed.